 Skip to content

-How to Fix: Microsoft Edge Keeps Crashing
+Fix: Microsoft Edge Keeps Crashing on Computer

-Microsoft Edge browser frequently crashes due to low available resources or heavy processing usage.
 We can fix the crashing issue by clearing the browsing data, disabling the browser extensions, or killing unwanted processes from the task manager.
-In advance case, we can also reinstall the browser or repair it to fix the Edge crashing issue.
+In advance case, we can also reinstall the browser app or repair it within Windows OS.

-Close Background Apps
+Method 1: Close Background Apps using Task Manager

 1. Launch the Task Manager via Ctrl + Shift + Esc shortcut key combinations.